antonovmike/hr/Task_2.md

 13. Create a wizard to transfer the appointment to the doctor.
 The wizard should dismiss the time and record to another time/date/doctor.

-14. Create a wizard to fill in doctor appointment times per week, make it possible to fill in different schedules on even/ odd week.